"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure

 In 2023, AI-focused policy changes became more frequent, with seven companies updating their policies.
 Of these, five either began accepting AI vulnerability reports for the first time or expanded their disclosure frameworks to explicitly address AI products.
 Two others introduced or refined structured evaluation processes, including setting reward ranges and defining severity classifications specifically for AI-related findings.
 Four vendors also formalized exclusions for certain categories, such as model prompt extraction or off-topic chatbot responses.

 At least twenty companies made AI-related updates in 2024, with thirteen explicitly adding AI vulnerabilities to their accepted scope, whether by creating new categories, clarifying applicable AI features, or establishing exclusion criteria.
 Nine companies refined pre-existing AI policies through expanded scope descriptions, added documentation for testers, or the introduction of new bounty pricing for specific issues such as bias or generative content misuse.
-Across all updates in 2024, there were fifteen instances of initial AI vulnerability inclusion, eleven cases of scope or procedural refinement, eight changes to reward structures or severity grading, and seven updates defining eligible or ineligible AI vulnerability types.
+Across all updates in 2024, there were fifteen instances of initial inclusion of AI vulnerabilities, eleven cases of scope or procedural refinement, eight changes to reward structures or severity grading, and seven updates defining eligible or ineligible AI vulnerability types.

-Until August 2025, more than fifteen companies updated their AI vulnerability policies.
+By August 2025, more than fifteen companies updated their AI vulnerability policies.
 Seven of these addressed AI vulnerabilities for the first time, while others focused on adjustments to reward structures, clarification of testing rules, or the introduction of compliance and participation restrictions.

-Among vendors, model providers show the most frequent updates.
-Microsoft had the most AI-specific updates, which primarily focused on \verb|Reward-Evaluation|, continuously refining the evaluation criteria and pricing.
+Among vendors, model providers showed the most frequent updates.
+Microsoft had the most AI-specific updates, primarily focusing on \verb|Reward-Evaluation|, continuously refining the evaluation criteria and pricing.
 Many AI companies initially did not have a clearly defined acceptance scope for AI vulnerabilities, so their first updates often focused on \verb|Scope-In| (\textit{n} = 41).

-Even in subsequent iterations, \verb|Scope-In| remained a high-frequency change, indicating that as AI product forms and functionalities evolved, AI companies adjust which parts could be tested and reported.
+Even in subsequent iterations, \verb|Scope-In| remained a high-frequency change, indicating that as AI product forms and functionalities evolved, AI companies adjusted which parts could be tested and reported.
 In contrast, reward mechanisms (\textit{n} = 36) and vulnerability type definitions (\textit{n} = 31) also saw many changes, but these typically occurred only after scope had been established.